Manes (band): Vilosophe to How the World Came to an End: 2002–2011

+Name change, Kollaps to Innerst i mørket: 2011–present

+In 2011, the band returned, changing the name to Manii and with the original vocalist Sargatanas back.
+Manii announced their first album Kollaps in December 2011 and released the album on 9 January 2013.
+Later on, they are signed to Terratur Possessions.
+They re-recorded two tracks from old Manes with the new drummer Bornyhake and released them on 1 September 2015 as Skuggeheimen.
+Manii released their second album Sinnets irrganger, which included the aforementioned two tracks as bonus tracks, on 4 May 2018.
+They returned after 5 years in 2023 with the single track album Innerst i mørket, V. Einride (best known from Whoredom Rife) replacing Bornyhake on drums.

-Be All End All to Slow Motion Death Sequence: 2013–present
+Manes return, Be All End All to Slow Motion Death Sequence: 2013–present

 In spring 2013 the band resurfaced with new creative urge.
 The standstill was due to factors like health and family, and the associated Manes members were devoted to other bands and projects, many of whom were collaboration between two or more of band members.
 In the summer of 2013 Manes released a new track “Blanket of Ashes” online, and announced that the album Be All End All finally will be released following a compilation album of obscurities and rare material called Teeth, Toes and other trinkets, both via the French label Debemur Morti.
 Since November 2015, the band has been recording their fifth studio record according to their Facebook page.
 In early 2018, Manes announced a new album, Slow Motion Death Sequence.
-Fans are eagerly awaiting another full-length.